 If an incident occurs at an event that results in injury requiring treatment or other disputes a record will be made of the details of the incident and the identities of people involved to support treatment, to maintain a record of actions and improve services.
 This may include sensitive medical information and the identities of several people.
 This information is passed to BO following the event for record keeping and insurance purposed and is not kept by club.

-Entrants are offered the opportunity to provide details to the event organiser of any medical conditions that might impact their safety and inform first aider’s in the event of illness or accident.
+Entrants are offered the opportunity to provide details to the event organiser of any medical conditions that might impact their safety and to inform first aider’s in the event of illness or accident.
 This is provided in a sealed envelope by the competitor and is only opened in the event of an incident.
 If unopened the envelope is returned to the competitor at the end of the event or failing that destroyed within 7 days.
-If the information is used, it will become part of the incident record.
+If the information is used it will become part of the incident record.

 Marketing